-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Students will receive feedback through the Faculty Feedback Summary Sheet, which provides both the statistics and analysis of each question.

 Failure Redemption: If a student is awarded a re-sit at least one piece of coursework will be set.